grimmier378/Lua_projects/README.md

+This repo is going to house all of my LUA projects.
+SMC is the first one.
--- Reworking SoloLootManager to be a Spawn Checker ~thank you Jackalo~ -- Basically LUA version of MQ2SpawnMaster using Sql Lite.
+ Reworking SoloLootManager to be a Spawn Checker ~thank you Jackalo~

---[[
+ Basically LUA version of MQ2SpawnMaster using Sql Lite.

 Goals for this project.
   * have the lua scan the zone for all mobs, populate them into a table on the gui
   * allow the user to search for npcs by name and navigate to them